Department of Labor Logo United States Department of Labor

 Education administrators, kindergarten through secondary

-Employment of elementary, middle, and high school principals is projected to show little or no change from 2022 to 2032.
+Employment of elementary, middle, and high school principals is projected to decline 1 percent from 2023 to 2033.

-Despite limited employment growth, about 20,200 openings for elementary, middle, and high school principals are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite declining employment, about 20,800 openings for elementary, middle, and high school principals are projected each year, on average, over the decade.
+All of those openings are expected to result from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.

 Employment

-Employment growth will be affected by student enrollment and the number of educational institutions.
+Employment will be affected by student enrollment and the number of educational institutions.

 There are a limited number of principal positions available per school.
 If student enrollment increases, more schools will open, which could increase demand.
 Conversely, stagnant or decreasing student enrollment may reduce the demand for principals.

-Employment growth of school principals also will depend on state and local budgets.
+Employment of school principals also will depend on state and local budgets.
 Budget constraints may delay the building or opening of new schools.
-In addition, some school districts may consolidate and close some schools within their districts, thereby limiting employment growth.
-If there is a budget surplus, however, school districts may open more schools, which could lead to employment growth.
+In addition, some school districts may consolidate and close some schools within their districts, thereby limiting the number of principal positions in a district.
+If there is a budget surplus, however, school districts may open more schools, which could support employment in that locality.

 Percent Numeric